 In addition to the five degree options, the department offers a chemistry minor, and a pre-engineering program.

 Students interested in chemical engineering can pursue the pre-engineering Hartwick B.A. degree.
 Students spend three years at Hartwick and two years at Columbia University College of Engineering and Applied Sciences or at Clarkson University.

 Review all the major and minor requirements in the College Catalog.

 For students majoring in chemistry, Hartwick’s Three-Year Bachelor’s Degree Program is a unique opportunity to earn a degree in three years.Learn More

 Courses are offered in chemistry, biochemistry and environmental chemistry to allow students to complete degree requirements for the degree option of their choice.

-At Hartwick, undergraduates get full professor attention.
-Each chemistry professor has an active research and publishing program and participates in national meetings of the American Chemical Society, the Geological Society of American, and the American Society for Biochemistry and Molecular Biology.
+At Hartwick, undergraduates get full attention from professors.
+In addition to their dedication to teaching courses, each chemistry professor has an active research and publishing program and participates in national meetings of the American Chemical Society, the Geological Society of American, and the American Society for Biochemistry and Molecular Biology.

 Still have questions?

 Contact Dr. Andrew J. Piefer, Associate Professor & Department Chair